Possible Questions and Attempted Answers

 Why should I pay more for bean to bar craft chocolate?

 Our farmers are paid above commodity prices for their crops.
-We buy our beans from Enliven Cacao, a non-profit organization dedicated to empowering Nicaraguan communities.
-Enliven pays the highest price per pound for wet beans in all of Nicaragua, on average 75% above market rate.
+We buy our beans from Ingemann Fine Cacao, who is dedicated to paying some of the highest farmgate prices in the country, and as such we pay more for cacao.
 In order to produce fine chocolate, a huge amount of care and attention goes into the fermentation and drying process, which is simply unattainable at an industrial scale.
 This process requires trained specialists, it’s not cheap or easy.
 Our whole production is a micro-batch, hands on artisanal process involving many steps, each one carefully executed, monitored and quality controlled by human beings working in dignified conditions.

 All of our ingredients are chosen for the highest quality and most direct route from the farmer.
 We even grow some of the ingredients ourselves at our farm, Rancho Regeneracion.
 We ensure there are better than fair trade human labor practices behind all of our ingredients.
 We all deserve to work in a fulfilling and regenerative environment and we are committed to creating more of this in the world.